phalcon/documentation/docs/support-collection.md

 ```

 ## Strict Null Handling

 The third constructor parameter, `$strictNull`, changes how `get()` reports stored `null` values:

-- `false` (default): a stored `null` is treated as "missing" and the supplied default (or `null` if no default is given) is returned.
+- `false` (default): a stored `null` is treated as "missing" and the supplied default (or `null` if no default is given)
+  is returned.
 This matches the long-standing 3.x behavior.
 - `true`: a stored `null` is returned as-is.
-Use this when you need to distinguish "I stored `null` on purpose" from "the key was never set".
+Use this when you need to distinguish "I stored `null` on purpose" from "
+  the key was never set".

 ```php
 <?php